-The South Carolina Room has been collecting genealogy and local history materials since 1906.
+The South Carolina Collection contains unique and rare genealogy and local history materials from Anderson County and surrounding areas dating back to the Revolutionary War.
 Staff at the Genealogy and Local History desk can help you explore Anderson County’s robust collections of family histories; local histories; censuses, probate, deed, court, tax, and cemetery records; military rosters; periodicals; genealogical guides; and reference works.

-- The collection is primarily for research on-site.
+- The collection is primarily for research at the Anderson Main Library.
 Some materials may be checked out.

 - No materials are available for Interlibrary Loan.

-- Microfilm reader/printers are available; printouts are 20 cents per page.
+- Microfilm readers are available; printouts are 20 cents per page.

-- The staff is happy to help patrons locate materials and make research suggestions, but cannot do genealogical research for patrons.
+- The staff is happy to help patrons locate materials, make research suggestions, and aid in the use of the collection’s materials, but cannot do genealogical research for patrons.

-- The staff will respond to postal mail, e-mail, or telephone inquiries that require checking indexes for a specific name (see below for obituary requests).
+- Staff will respond to mail, e-mail, or telephone inquiries that require checking indexes for a specific name (for obituary requests, see below).

-- Staff is unable to do research or make extensive numbers of copies.
+- Staff are unable to do in-depth research or make extensive numbers of copies.

 - Charges for inquiries are 25 cents per copy, plus a $2.00 service charge.